fwgbell/wdi-project-four/README.md

 ## Brief

-* Build a full-stack application by making your own backend and your own front-end
+* Build a full-stack application by making your own backend and your own front-end in 7 days.
 * Use an Express API to serve your data from a Mongo database
 * Consume your API with a separate front-end built with React
 * Be a complete product which most likely means multiple relationships and CRUD functionality for at least a couple of models